-This course is an intensive investigation of the methods and theories of contemporary public sculpture.
+This course explores the methods and theories of contemporary public sculpture.
 Emphasis will be placed on the acquisition of skills and techniques relating to materials suitable for outdoor display, including woodworking, welding, sewing, and fiberglass resin.
-Discussions and lectures delve deeply into both the practical issues of public art- model-making, site selection, and presenting ideas for approval- but also the theoretical considerations- how and why art in the public sphere is so distinct from more traditional gallery art.
-Issues of permanence, site-specificity, community engagement, and environmental concerns will be explored through a series of project such as inflatable art, earthworks, and construction of a large-scale sculpture for exhibition on campus.
-No previous experience necessary.Course may be taken or repeated at the 300 level with advanced expectations and consent of instructor.
-Not offered pass/fail.
+Discussions and slide lectures delve deeply into both the practical issues of public art-- model-making, site selection, and presenting ideas for approval--but also the theoretical considerations--how and why art in the public sphere is so distinct from more traditional gallery art.
+Issues of permanence, site-specificity, community engagement, and environmental concerns will be explored through a series of project such as inflatable art, ambient art, earthworks, and construction of a large-scale sculpture for exhibition on campus.